tanjadaa/IBM-Prediction/README.md

 ## Conclusion

-As a conclusion, we see that utilizing the XGB Classifer along with both the 1st and the 2nd Hyperparameter optimization and Feature Engineering yields the highest precision rate of this particular dataset prediction.
+As a conclusion, we see that utilizing the XGB Classifer along with both the 1st and the 2nd Hyperparameter optimization and Feature Engineering yields the highest precision rate of 94.3% for particular dataset prediction.